 Approved on-site sand and imported coarse sand and gravel are recommended to be used to construct the engineered fill beneath the footings and floor slabs under controlled and supervised conditions.
-Reuse of siltier soils (e.g., sandy silt or silt) should be limited to beneath pavement and landscaped areas.
+Reuse of siltier soils (e.g., sandy silt or silt) and cohesive soils should be limited to beneath pavement and landscaped areas.